The brief history of underactive thyroid treatment

 Natural thyroid preparations are coming back to use, since scientists have solved the issues of their short shelf life and have significantly improved storage sensitivity, and batch variability (28).
 Also, it became apparent that the initially reported side effects (angina, heart failure, palpitations, nervousness, tremor and perspiration) might not come from the natural thyroid preparations themselves, but from their incorrect dosage (29–31).

 Levothyroxine is still the prefered therapy choice for most of healthcare professionals.
-However medical community increasingly accepts patient diversity, therefore the treatment and disease management should become more personalized.
-It will be exciting to see what new treatments will emerge in the years to come.
+However medical community increasingly accepts patient diversity, therefore the treatment and disease management could become more personalized.

 1. Kocher A. The treatment of hypothyroidism by thyroid transplantation, 1923